 pwuhn n. fish sp.

-pwunan 1. n. rheum, sleep, the crust around the eyes formed during sleep; conjunctivitis, commonly called pink eye.
+pwunan 1. n. rheum, sleep, the crust around the eyes formed during sleep.
 2. vi. to have sleep in one's eyes. cf. [meing] moahrokenleng.

 pwunod 1. vi. to be worried, to be concerned.
 2. adj. given to worrying.
 3. n. worry, anxiety, anguish. cf. [meing] ihrmwell.